-Closing costs consisted of \$3.3 million in costs directly related to the issuance of the Structural Facility to third parties, issuance of certain Structural Closing Shares amounting to \$1.1 million and incurrence of an additional Structural Derivative Liability amount of \$ 7.1 million.
-At December 31, 2022, the Company had \$72.0 million in principal outstanding under the Structural Debt Facility with an effective interest rate of 20.09%.
+Closing costs consisted of \$3.3 million in costs directly related to the issuance of the Structural Facility to third parties, issuance of certain Structural Closing Shares amounting to \$1.1 million and the Structural Derivative Liability amount of \$ 7.1 million.
+At December 31, 2023, the Company had \$72.0 million in principal outstanding under the Structural Debt Facility with an effective interest rate of 21.37%.